Bronagh, 37, from Belfast, developed tinnitus at just 12 years old, after standing next to a speaker at a youth disco.

-I pushed it to the back of my mind at first, but after a few days of my ears ringing I told my parents.
-They booked me an appointment with my GP and I was diagnosed with tinnitus.
+I pushed it to the back of my mind at first, but after a few days it was still there so I told my parents.
+They booked me an appointment with my GP and it was then that I was diagnosed with tinnitus.

 People who I talk to about my tinnitus often ask what it sounds like.
 I try to explain it as a static, hissing noise that’s louder in my right ear than in my left and I can hear it above most noises.
 Sometimes it can get quite high pitched.
-One time I was at a local leisure centre with school.
-When we came out I heard what I thought was the fire alarm going off, and I couldn’t understand why people weren’t evacuating.
-It was only when I got on the bus that I realised it was in my head.
+Once I was at a local leisure centre, when I heard the fire alarm going off.
+I couldn’t understand why people weren’t evacuating and it was only when I got on the bus that I realised it was in my head.
 It’s not like that all the time, but sometimes when the tone changes it can become very high pitched and louder than usual.
 It’s generally worse at night but I can hear it above the background noise of daily life.

 People just don’t understand about the risks of listening to loud music.
 I often hear the opinion that ‘I’ve been to many concerts before and I have been fine,’ so I was delighted to hear about Action on Hearing Loss’ Don’t Lose the Music campaign.
 I certainly wish I had known about the damage that music could cause and I think it’s so important that people are raising awareness of the potential impact of listening to music at unsafe levels.
 It’s especially important to me that people know that tinnitus can be with you forever.
 That’s the scary thing – just one night out and you could end up living with tinnitus every minute of every day for the rest of your life.